UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 #### Power Off / Fast Off
   * Runs hub power off activity
 #### Delete Hub
   * Deletes the hub along with it's Activities and Devices from Polyglot and the ISY
+#### Purge
+  * Deletes old Activities and Devices from Polyglot and the ISY that are no longer in the Harmony configuration

 ## Harmony Activity